MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ADD <source> <destination>
 ```

-If either source or destination include whitespace, enclose the path in square brackets and double quotes:
+If either source or destination include whitespace, enclose the path in square brackets and double quotes.

 ```none
 ADD [“<source>” “<destination>”]
 ```

-**Windows Considerations:**
+**Windows Considerations**

 On Windows, the destination format must use forward slashes.
-For example, These are valid ADD instructions:
+For example, these are valid ADD instructions.

 ```none
 ADD test1.txt /temp/
 ADD test1.txt c:/temp/
 ```

-However the following will not work:
+However, the following will not work.

 ```none
 ADD test1.txt c:\temp\
 ```

-**Examples:**
+**Examples**

-This example adds the contents of the sources directory to a directory sqllite in the container image.
+This example adds the contents of the sources directory, to a directory named sqllite in the container image.
 ```none
 ADD sources /sqlite/
 ```

-This example will add all file that begin with config* to the c:\temp directory.
+This example will add all file that begin with config, to the c:\temp directory.
 ```none
 ADD config* c:/temp/
 ```

-This example creates a copy of master.zip from GitHub to the temp directory in the container image.
+This example creates a copy of master.zip from GitHub, to the temp directory in the container image.
 ```none
 ADD https://github.com/neilpeterson/demoapp/archive/master.zip /temp/master.zip
 ```

-For detailed information on the ADD instruction see the [ADD Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#add).
+For detailed information on the ADD instruction, see the [ADD Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#add).

 ### WORKDIR

-The WORKDIR instruction sets a working directory for other dockerfile instructions such as RUN, CMD, and ADD.
+The WORKDIR instruction sets a working directory for other dockerfile instructions, such as RUN, CMD, and also the working directory for running instances of the new container image.

-**Format:**
+**Format**

 The WORKDIR instruction takes a format of: